-In medicine, the future is lightFebruary 18th, 2013 in Medical research /
+In medicine, the future is lightFebruary 18, 2013 in Medicine & Health / Medical research

 Light, together with artificial intelligence systems that deliver fast, accurate analysis, has the potential to reshape the diagnosis and treatment of disease.

 Dr Bayden Wood, of Monash University's School of Chemistry, is focusing on new ways to detect and analyse malaria, heart disease and cancer.
 The significance of this major project has been recognised by the Australian Research Council, which has awarded Dr Wood a Future Fellowship to support his work.